Submit additional information

 The monument in question is in the floor and consists of coloured marbles, laid flat; it thus gives the impression of a huge mosaic.
 The Latin inscription on it reads in Polish translation:

-D. O. M.
+O. M.

 Jan Kazimierz Denhoff,

-King John III to Innocent XI
+John III the King to Innocent XI

-For an alliance against the Turks MP,
+Member of Parliament for an alliance against the Turks,

-Superior of the Holy Spirit,
+Superior of the Holy Spirit for exceptional virtues,

 Soon Cardinal and Bishop of Caesenna,

-Proclaimed by the Pope himself,
+Promulgated by the Pope himself,

-In the church of the Trinitarians of the Barefoot,
+In the church of the Barefoot Trinitarians,

-He demanded to be buried.
+He wished to be buried.

 He died on XX June.